nolanlawson/sugar-pouch/README.md

 });
 ```

 **Warning!
 This is vaporware.
-I'm doing doc-driven development, i.e. the docs before any working code.
+I'm doing doc-driven development, i.e. I'm writing the docs before any working code.
 This warning will be removed when the plugin is ready.**

 API
 ---